 Halloween and All Saints Day, a.k.a.
 All Martyrs Day, October 31-November 1, 2021

 Halloween, the evening before All Saints Day, is one of the two ancient Christian festivals that has become twisted and corrupted beyond all recognition.
 The other is Mardi Gras, the day before Lent begins.

 To restore Halloween to its rightful place in our annual calendar of worship, a short history lesson is needed--the story behind "All Saints Day."

 In the earliest centuries the church celebrated a memorial day on each anniversary of the martyrdom of a prominent church leader such as Stephen (Acts 7, celebrated on December 26th).
 As martyrdom increased, the calendar got too full.
 Not wanting all these newer, lesser martyrs to be totally forgotten, the Church added a new holy day for all of them together.
 In English we know this as All Saints Day but the label, “All Martyrs Day,” would give us a clearer picture of the original meaning.
-It is the spiritual equivalent of holidays that remember those who have died fighting for their countries.
+It is the spiritual equivalent of holidays that remember soldiers who have died fighting for their countries.

 The eve before such a day would naturally be a holy time (Hallow-eve), a somber time of remembrance and reflection on the courage and sacrifice of so many.
 Instead it has become demon, ghost, and zombie night.
 Even if the scary costumes are replaced by Disney princess outfits and superhero costumes, the memory of the martyrs is still totally forgotten.

 Halloween and All Saints Day are great times to refocus on people who carried their crosses, people who were loyal to their mission and gave their lives for it.
 Hebrews 11.35-40 reminds us of many ancient heroes of the faith.
-Web sites like Voice of the Martyrs and IDOP (International Day of Prayer for the Persecuted Church) remind us of current ones.
+Web sites like Voice of the Martyrs and IDOP (International Day of Prayer for the Persecuted Church) remind us of modern ones.